Do you ever have a week where God seems silent and distant to you?

 Titus 2:5 tells us young women to be “self-controlled.”
 Albert Barnes writes that we are to “have our desires and passions well regulated.”
 Matthew Henry says we are to “govern well our passions and affections, so as not to be hurried away by them to any thing that is evil or indecent.”

 I can’t bring my feelings, passions, and desires under control in my own power.
-Paul tells me to not be drunk with wine (which is a common way to relieve our feelings of fear or frustration) but to
+Paul tells me to not be drunk with wine (which is a common way to relieve our feelings of fear or frustration), and then he lists a bunch of verbs:

 “…be filled with the Spirit.
 Speak to one another with psalms, hymns and spiritual songs.
-Sing and make music in your heart to the Lord, always giving thanks to God the Father for everything, in the name of our Lord Jesus Christ” (Ephesians 5:18-20).
+Sing and make music in your heart to the Master, always giving thanks to God the Father for everything, in the name of our Master Yeshua the Messiah” (Ephesians 5:18-20).

 Father, may I choose to see Your hand in every day and every circumstance.